bass fishing

 The Good Kind of Trolling

 When trying to sneak up on the fish in your favorite spot, your regular boat motor might be just too much.
 A well-chosen electric trolling motor can give you the edge needed to catch your limit with relative ease, but where to begin?
 The power of trolling motors is expressed in pounds of thrust, not horsepower.
 How much thrust do you need?
 That depends on the length and weight of your boat.
 The chart below gives an idea of the minimum thrust requirements for boats of different sizes.
 You might want a more power than the minimum, of course. [caption id="attachment_120" align="aligncenter" width="300"]Chart: fishing-tips-bait-tackle.com Chart: fishing-tips-bait-tackle.com[/caption] What about shaft length?
-We've seen recommendations in the neighborhood of 20 to 24 inches below your boat's waterline, so that's a good
+We've seen recommendations in the neighborhood of 20 to 24 inches below your boat's waterline, so that's a good place to start.
+Some boaters calculate shaft length based on the distance between the transom or bow and the waterline.
+A longer shaft is better in rough, choppy water because it keeps the propeller below the

 Continue Reading